jaapo/netpro-project/doc/desc/protocols.md

 | 7    | insufficient replicas
 | 8    | abort
 | 9    | unknown error

 #### File access protocol

 Clients and file servers use the file access protocol, FAP.
 FAP uses TCP.
 TCP port xxxxx is used for control messages and TCP port xxxxx2 for data.

 ##### Outline

-When client process is started, it creates a TCP connection to the file server port xxxxx and sends the **handshake** message.
+When client process is started, it creates a TCP connection to the file server port xxxxx and sends the **hello** message.
 Server registers the client and sends a response.
 Response contains a port number for data transfer.
 Client issues commands to the server using the same initial TCP connection.
 If command requires file data transmission, the data connection is used for the purpose.
 When client exits, it closes the connection by sending a **quit** message to the server.
 Server acknowledges this.